Economy of Kievan Rus'

-The heyday of Kievan or Kyivan Rus' in the 9th–11th centuries was mainly due to its favourable geographical position at the crossroads of trade routes and its connections with the countries of Western Europe, the North and the South.
+The heyday of Kyivan Rus' in the 9th–11th centuries was mainly due to its favourable geographical position at the crossroads of trade routes and its connections with the countries of Western Europe, the North and the South.
 In the 12th century, after nomads blocked the trade route along the Dnieper River, the "route from the Varangians to the Greeks", Kievan Rus' disintegrated into independent Rus' principalities.
 Exhausted by internal strife and attacks by the Polovtsians, Mongols, Tatars, Poles and Lithuanians, they became the outlying lands of other, more powerful states.

 Overview of socio-economic development

 In the 9th–12th centuries, the economy of the Kievan Rus' state can be characterised as a period of early feudalism.
 The emergence and development of feudalism is manifested primarily in the formation and growth of feudal land ownership.
 Feudal land ownership was the economic basis for the domination of the feudal class, as evidenced by written sources from the early 9th century and archaeological finds.
+According to the historian Alex M. Feldman, because the early laws governing legal access to land ownership were commensurate with early laws governing legal access to bullion, early feudalism in Kievan Rus' was coefficient with early versions of the Political economy of Mercantilism.

 In the 9th century, a ruling class of feudal lords emerged, which included the princes of Kiev, local princes, and boyars.
 In the 9th century, the state and personal princely authority were not yet sufficiently differentiated.
 The formation of the grand prince's domain and the domains of individual princes intensified in the 10th century.
 The princely domain was an estate that belonged not to the state, but to the prince himself as a feudal lord.
 Alongside the grand princely domain and the estates of local princes, boyar and druzhina landholdings also appeared.
 The question of when boyar landholdings first appeared in Kievan Rus' has not yet been resolved by historians due to the incompleteness of the sources.
 With the introduction of Christianity in Kievan Rus', the church (the Metropolis of Kiev and all Rus') became a major feudal lord.
 The practice of donating land to monasteries and churches gradually spread, turning them into large landowners.

 The main feature of the early stage of Eastern European feudalism was the dominance of the tribute form of exploitation, the so-called "poliudia" (court session).
 During the poliudia, the prince or officials held court and carried out punishments based on the complaints that the population had brought to the prince.
 In addition to poliudia, there was also a "povoz" ("transportation fee" or "cart tax"): the population of those lands where the prince and his governors could not or did not want to go, had to bring tribute to Kiev themselves.
 This tribute usually took the form of agricultural products in carts, delivered to the prince's court, market, or field camp during a military campaign.